-The CDO and/or the ADA Coordinator, in cooperation with the appropriate Deputy Coordinator(s), will assign a minimum of two trained investigators to conduct the investigation.
+The CDO, Title IX Coordinator, in cooperation with the assigned Deputy Coordinator(s), will assign trained investigators to conduct the investigation.

+Investigators will be selected from a pool of faculty, staff and external investigators who have been trained to serve in this capacity.
 The CDO and Deputy Coordinator(s) will also determine a timeline for the investigation.
-It is the role of the Deputy Coordinator to keep the CDO updated on the investigation process.
+In the investigation process, it is the role of the Deputy Coordinator to keep the parties to the investigation and the CDO updated on the investigation process.